mhpjay/histo_plot/README.md

 histo_plot
 ==========

 Simple python function to print a histogram to the shell.
+Useful when working remotely with no X forwarding.
 Not many features right now, but gets the job done in most cases.

 Otherwise, import and use print_histo.
 Requires numpy.